silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/secrets/remove-team-access-to-a-secret-or-secret-item.md

 ---
-description: This article describes how to remove team access to a secret or secret item.
+description: "This article describes how to remove team access to a secret or secret item."
 intercom_id: 9483957
 ---